How to report a work injury

 If a worker is injured

-Step 2: Once you are aware of a work-related injury that requires medical attention, you must report it to the WCB within five days by submitting the Employer’s Report of Injury (E1) form.
+As the employer, once you become aware of a work-related injury that requires medical attention you are obligated to report the work-related injury to the WCB within five days.

-• A document upload feature: You can attach documentation your E1 submission.
+• A document upload feature for online submission: You can attach documentation to an E1 submission.
 This can include pictures related to the worker’s injury, incident reports or medical notes.

 • Limited required fields.